William CraigCEO & Co-Founder

 RedWeb is a design agency that provides practical design solutions.
 The company focuses on what a design needs for efficiency and usability.

 Orange is like a muted form of red, giving energy but not at such an intense level.
 Orange is great for creative designs, or designs that need to give off a very positive and active energy.

 Orange is often seen in web designs that attract a younger audience.
 It’s also great for portraying any emotion in design that require energy, as well as alertness and happiness.
 You may notice that many productivity apps use orange as an accent color.

 The Copimaj Interactive design is very energetic, and uses orange to help convey that theme.
-Another thing to note is that the brand surrounds technology, and would thus do well if they appealed to a youthful audience.

 This website uses hints of orange to help create a sense of motion and energy.
 The orange compliments the young, energetic, and creative feel the company is going for.

 Eighty 8 Four is another creative agency using the same principles to attract the right kind of clients.
 Their work is targeted at clients who want fresh, innovative, energetic and useful designs.
 The darker orange gives a more professional feel while still maintaining the playfulness.

 Being such a bright color, orange works great as a contrasting color with a dark color like black, as can be seen on this website.
 This company site also tries to focus mostly on creative and innovative methods — something orange is great at representing.